cooscoos/stipends/pages/markdown/map_abstract.md

-The tabs below show the annual income from typical PhD stipends around Europe with and without a cost of living (CoL) correction:
+The tabs below show charts and maps of the annual income from typical PhD stipends around Western and Northern Europe with and without a cost of living (CoL) correction.

-- *Chart equivalent income (£/yr)*: Bar chart of annual income in £ (with CoL correction);
+In some countries, PhD students are salaried employees.
+For these countries:

-- *Map equivalent income (£/yr)*: Heat map of annual income in £ (with CoL correction);
+- typical income taxes are deducted, but;
-- *Map absolute income (€/yr)*: Heat map of annual income in € (no CoL correction).
+- the benefits of contributing to a state pension are ignored.